Aref-Akminasi/aws-developer-associate/Route 53.md

   - Authoritative = The customer (you) can update the DNS records
 - Ability to check the health of your resources
 - The only AWS service which provides 100% availability Service Level Agreement (SLA)
 - Why is it called Route 53?
-53 is a reference to the tradinitional DNS port
+53 is a reference to the traditional DNS port

 ## Route 53 usage with domains from other registrars